xigxog/examples/go/hello-world/README.md

 docker push "$CONTAINER_REGISTRY/hello-world-frontend:main"
 ```

-Finally, create a Kubernetes Namespace and apply the ConfigMaps and Deployment
+Finally, create a Kubernetes namespace and apply the ConfigMaps and Deployment
 to run the app on Kubernetes.

 ```shell